Charter of E-Commerce & Digital Marketing Association

 1.2.
 The purpose of the Association is to create a favorable environment for the exchange of experience, knowledge, and establishment of business relations among all professionals contributing to the e-commerce and digital marketing industry, including but not limited to marketing, operations, IT, HR, PR, training, and commercial roles.

 1.3.
-The Association operates on the basis of the principles of mutual assistance, mutual respect and mutually beneficial cooperation.
+The Association operates based on the principles of mutual assistance, mutual respect, and mutually beneficial cooperation.

 Chapter 2: Objectives and Subject of Activity of the Association

-2.1.7.
-Encouraging and supporting research, scholarly work, and teaching activities related to e-commerce, digital marketing, and associated fields.
+2.1.4.
+Encouraging and supporting research, scholarly work, innovation, and teaching activities related to e-commerce, digital marketing, and associated fields.

 2.2.
 The subject of the Association’s activities is the implementation of the following activities aimed at achieving the goals for which the Association was established:

-2.2.9.
-Engaging in related commercial or fundraising activities that include but are not limited to: Publishing books and acting as a publisher, Selling branded merchandise, Offering courses, certifications, assessments, and audits, Providing other services beneficial to the e-commerce and digital marketing community.
+2.2.8.
+Engaging in related commercial or fundraising activities that include but are not limited to: Publishing books and acting as a publisher, Selling branded merchandise, Offering courses, certifications, assessments, and audits, and providing other services beneficial to the e-commerce and digital marketing community.

 2.3.
 The Association’s activities shall be aimed at achieving its statutory objectives as set forth herein.